 - preventing undue influence on Australian democracy, and the perception thereof.

 JSCEM has completed an inquiry into the Bill, and tabled its report on 9 April 2018.
-JSCEM made 15 recommendations, which the Government is considering.
+JSCEM made 15 recommendations.
 The committee unanimously agreed that foreign donations for the purpose of election campaigning should be banned.
 The Government has addressed the recommendations through draft amendments to the original Bill.
 The Government is seeking passage of the Bill in 2018 so that the reforms are in place for the next federal election.

 Government: Australian Electoral Commission, Attorney-General’s Department, JSCEM.

 Non-Government: JSCEM is anticipated to engage with political parties, non-government organisations and the public.

 The original timelines assumed the JSCEM would conclude its inquiries in 2017.
 However, the JSCEM continues to work with civil society through further public hearings, with additional reports expected to be tabled 2018.
 Accordingly, the shift in timeframes reflect the Parliament’s continued work on matters relating to the integrity of, and confidence in, Australia’s electoral system.

 The shift in timeframes reflect the Parliament’s continued work on matters relating to the integrity of, and confidence in, Australia’s electoral system (see above).

 Parliament and other relevant stakeholders address Government decisions.